 A spokesman for the Fair Political Practices Commission, which regulates campaign finance reporting, confirmed Tuesday that the regulatory body has received multiple complaints about the mailer.

-The letters, however, are not in violation of state law and are not under the jurisdiction of the FPPC, commission spokesman Jay Alan Wierenga said.
+The letters, however, are not in violation of the state's Political Reform Act and are therefore not under the jurisdiction of the FPPC, commission spokesman Jay Alan Wierenga said.

 “It may be unseemly” but information about whether individuals voted in elections is public record, he noted.

 And the mailer may not be subject to any city election regulations because it doesn't mention a candidate or ballot measure.

 The president of the Los Angeles City Ethics Commission, which regulates campaign finance among other issues, said the mailer likely doesn't meet the definition of a "campaign communication" and therefore wouldn't be subject to city disclosure requirements.